lwindolf/wurmterm-backend/README.md

 To start the frontend locally

     cd frontend
-    python3 -m http.server
+    npx serve -S

-Alternatively host the frontend code on a website of your choice by providing proper CORS headers in your webserver config to allow the PWA to access the local backend.
+Alternatively host the frontend code on a website of your choice by providing proper CORS, COEP, COOP headers in your webserver config to allow the PWA to access the local backend and to allow iframe same origin embedding for the notebook code.

 ## Remote Host Monitoring via SSH